 comparer is nullptr, and T does not implement the IComparable<T> generic interface.

 This method does not support searching arrays that contain negative indexes. array must be sorted before calling this method.

 If the array does not contain the specified value, the method returns a negative integer.
 You can apply the bitwise complement operator (~ in C#, Not in Visual Basic) to the negative result to produce an index.
 If this index is equal to the size of the array, there are no elements larger than value in the array.
 Otherwise, it is the index of the first element that is larger than value.

 The comparer customizes how the elements are compared.
 For example, you can use a System.Collections::CaseInsensitiveComparer as the comparer to perform case-insensitive string searches.

 If comparer is not nullptr, the elements of array are compared to the specified value using the specified IComparer<T> generic interface implementation.
 The elements of array must already be sorted in increasing value according to the sort order defined by comparer; otherwise, the result might be incorrect.

 If comparer is nullptr, the comparison is done using the IComparable<T> generic interface implementation provided for type T. The elements of array must already be sorted in increasing value according to the sort order defined by the IComparable<T> implementation; otherwise, the result might be incorrect.

 Duplicate elements are allowed.
 If the Array contains more than one element equal to value, the method returns the index of only one of the occurrences, and not necessarily the first one.

 nullptr can always be compared with any other reference type; therefore, comparisons with nullptr do not generate an exception when using IComparable<T>.
-When sorting, nullptr is considered to be less than any other object.

 For every element tested, value is passed to the appropriate IComparable<T> implementation, even if value is nullptr.
 That is, the IComparable<T> implementation determines how a given element compares to nullptr.